Chahal-007/Chahal-007/README.md

-### Hi, I am HARPAL CHAHAL
+# Hi, I am HARPAL CHAHAL
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+I am a graduate with one year experience in web-development.
+I want to switch my long-term career into cybersecuirty field.
 ## Objective

-Passionate to transition into cybersecurity field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or Security Engineering Team.
+I have been consistently studying cybersecurity for the past few months to step into cybersecurity field.
+I am passionate to transition into cybersecurity field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or Security Engineering Team.

 ## Project Work Portfolio